ruanchaves/napolab/README.md

 * [faquad-nli](https://huggingface.co/datasets/ruanchaves/faquad-nli)
 * [porsimplessent](https://huggingface.co/datasets/ruanchaves/porsimplessent)

-We are open to expanding the benchmark, and suggestions for future additions are welcome in the issues.
-We also welcome evaluation results from any models on this benchmark, and we are particularly curious about the outcomes of evaluating recent LLMs on these datasets.
+**💡 Contribute**: We're open to expanding Napolab!
+Suggest additions in the issues.
+Plus, if you've evaluated models on this benchmark, we'd love to hear about it, especially results from recent LLMs.

-In addition to making these datasets available in Portuguese, all datasets have also been automatically translated into **English, Spanish, Galician, and Catalan** using the `facebook/nllb-200-1.3B` model through the [Easy-Translate](https://github.com/ikergarcia1996/Easy-Translate) library.
+🌍 For broader accessibility, all datasets have translations in **Catalan, English, Galician and Spanish** using the `facebook/nllb-200-1.3B model` via [Easy-Translate](https://github.com/ikergarcia1996/Easy-Translate).

+# Quick Start 🚀

 The simplest way to use the Napolab benchmark is to run the commands: